-What started out as a year full of promise in Illinois betting circles has quickly turned into a winter of discontent, as quarterback Justin Fields and company have gone from winning two of three out of the gate to a dreary six-game losing streak.
+What started out as a year full of promise in Illinois betting sites has quickly turned into a winter of discontent, as quarterback Justin Fields and company have gone from winning two of three out of the gate to a dreary six-game losing streak.

 IllinoisBet.com wanted to see how the Bears’ current streak of futility stacks up to the rest of the NFL.